Menu

 ECDS Description

-ECDS is a HEDIS reporting standard for health plans collecting and submitting quality measures to NCQA.
-This reporting standard defines the data sources and types of structured data acceptable for use for a measure.
+ECDS is a HEDIS reporting method for health plans collecting and submitting quality measures to NCQA.
+This reporting method includes standards that define the data sources and types of structured data acceptable for use for a measure.
 Data systems that may be eligible for ECDS reporting include, but are not limited to, administrative claims, clinical registries, health information exchanges, immunization information systems, disease/case management systems and electronic health records.

-Why did NCQA develop a new reporting standard for HEDIS?
+Why did NCQA develop a new reporting method for HEDIS?

-The HEDIS ECDS Reporting Standard encourages health information exchange, which is the secure sharing of patient medical information electronically.
-1 ECDS reporting is part of NCQA’s larger strategy to enable a Digital Quality System and is aligned with the industry’s move to digital measures.
+NCQA wanted to create a new reporting standard that reflected the increased use and uptake of electronic clinical data.
+Thus, the HEDIS ECDS Reporting method encourages health information exchange, which is the secure sharing of patient medical information electronically.1 ECDS reporting is also part of NCQA’s larger strategy to enable a Digital Quality System and is aligned with the industry’s move to digital measures.

 What is the difference between ECDS, dQMs and eCQMs?

-Measures available for HEDIS ECDS reporting are provided as Digital Quality Measures (dQMs). dQMs are quality measures expressed in a digital format using standardized language and data definitions that enable sharing of the specified measure electronically between systems.
 Electronic Clinical Quality Measures (eCQMs), originally developed for the Centers for Medicare & Medicaid Services EHR Incentive Program (i.e., Meaningful Use), are designed for eligible providers or hospitals and primarily use EHR data for calculating results.
+For additional information regarding eCQMs, please refer to the eCQI Resource Center.

 ECDS SOURCES